 The Master's Degree (M.Ed.) in Counselor Education consists of a minimum of 60 semester hours of study and can be completed in 5-6 semesters of full-time attendance, depending upon the area of program specialization.
-The length of completing the program on a part-time depends on the chosen course load each semester.
+The length of completing the program on a part-time basis depends on the chosen course load each semester.
 Generally, core courses are offered in the Fall and Spring semesters.
 The program largely offers early afternoon and evening classes during the regular academic year.
 The program also includes a counseling practicum (100 work experience hours) and internship (600 total work experience hours) to provide extensive experience in the day-to-day roles of a practicing counselor.
 The program completion rate for the Master's program in 2015-2016 is 78%.

 - Clinical Mental Health Counseling (M.Ed.)